PKUterran/NetlistGNN/README.md

 Preprocessed by [DREAMPlace](https://github.com/limbo018/DREAMPlace.git)

-As the raw data are too big, only `superblue19` is included here.
+As the raw data are too big, they are not included here.

 Run following command to train the **Circuit GNN** on `superblue19`:
 ```commandline